NCES CCD 2024-25 18 schools TX

 Avg Quality

-SEGUIN, TX enrolls 9,952 students across 18 public schools reporting to the National Center for Education Statistics.
+Seguin, TX enrolls 9,952 students across 18 public schools reporting to the National Center for Education Statistics.
 Of those, 1 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 14.7:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 16.5:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 38.1/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

-That concentration — well above the 8.4% national median for largest-entity share — means SEGUIN-wide averages can mask substantial variation outside the dominant entity.
-Grade band: high.
+That concentration means Seguin-wide averages can mask substantial variation outside the dominant entity.
+Grade level: High.
 A dominant campus often anchors a city's program landscape and absorbs a disproportionate share of district capital and staffing decisions.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data

-SEGUIN school enrollment ranges from 28 students (lowest) to 2,020 students (highest), a spread of 1,992 students.
-That ratio is among the widest observed and reflects extreme heterogeneity inside a single city — small specialty programs sit alongside large comprehensive campuses, often serving very different family demographics inside walking distance.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape — a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Seguin school enrollment ranges from 28 students (lowest) to 2,020 students (highest), a spread of 1,992 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
+Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.

 Source: NCES Common Core of Data NCES Common Core of Data